duxsco/gentoo-installation/README.md

                 └── @root                          └── @root                          └── @root                          └── @root
 ```

-On LUKS encrypted disks, LUKS passphrase slots are set as follows:
+On LUKS encrypted disks except for the `rescue` partition where the SystemRescueCD files are located, LUKS passphrase slots are set as follows:
   - 0: Keyfile (stored in initramfs to unlock `system` and `swap` partitions without interaction)
   - 1: Master password (fallback password for emergency)
   - 2: Boot password
     - shorter than "master", but still secure
     - keyboard layout independent (QWERTY vs QWERTZ)
     - used during boot to unlock `boot` partition via GRUB's password prompt

+On the `rescue` partition, LUKS passphrase slots are set as follows:
+  - 0: Keyfile
+  - 1: Rescue password

 The following steps are basically those in [the official Gentoo Linux installation handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation) with some customisations added.